glasgowagreement/site-content/en/collapse_total.md

 We will not stand by and watch history, we will create our history.

-[170 organisations from 54 countries](https://glasgowagreement.net/en/organisations/) have signed the Glasgow Agreement.
+[{{< organisations_count >}} organisations from 54 countries](../organisations/) have signed the Glasgow Agreement.
 Now, we call on everyone for a global day of decentralized direct action and acts of non-cooperation to stop one of the most powerful and ecocidal actors on the Planet.

 We need to collapse Total to avoid total collapse.